arvkevi/openhumansimputer/README.md

 ### pip

 [pip](https://pypi.python.org/pypi/pip) is a package management system used to install and manage software packages written in Python.
 It is available [here](https://pip.pypa.io/en/stable/installing/).
-Check your `pip` version by entering `pip --version` to make sure that it is working with Python 3- you may have to use the command `pip3`.
+Check your `pip` version by entering `$ pip --version` to make sure that it is working with Python 3; you may have to use the command `pip3`.

 ### Virtual environments